syn-chromatic/discord-bg-removal-bot/README.md

 ## Bot Configuration
-Before running the bot you must configure the neccessary variables in `/variables/variables_bot.py`
+Before running the bot you must configure the necessary variables in `/variables/bot_config.py`
 ### Required Variables
 - BOT_TOKEN — Retreived from Discord Developer Portal after creating a bot application
 - COMMAND_PREFIX — The prefix is a single-character string used to invoke commands to the bot - i.e. "$"